-So, I’m inviting you to join along with this little social experiment of mine, Just to be transparent, this great image above isn’t mine, It’s more of a used to inspire where I want to be going with my zero plastic experiment.
+So, I’m inviting you to join along with this little social experiment of mine, Just to be transparent, this great image above isn’t mine, It’s more of a used to inspire where I want to be going with my zero plastic experiments.

-Can a regular Niagara dwelling family go plastic-free?
+Can a regular Niagara-dwelling family go plastic-free?
 Where does one start?
 Are the resources needed to go zero plastic available in the area?
 How will the husband and the kids take to my experiment?
 Those are all questions I’m asking myself.

 Here’s what I have achieved so far in my Zero Plastic Experiment: